 You need to think obliquely to be good at demand generation at no cost.
 In short, rather than promoting your product directly, as you would do in a traditional ad, with demand generation, you promote it indirectly through something that is so compelling that will drive attention and money to your main business.

 For instance, in 2018, Elon Musk tweeted a video where he handled a flamethrower:

 Source: Elon Musk Tweet

-The flamewthover could be bought for cheaper elsewhere, but who bought it felt part of something (and indeed could resell it at a much higher price later on, as those were limited pieces).
+The flamethrower could be bought for cheaper elsewhere, but those who bought it felt part of something (and indeed could resell it at a much higher price later on, as those were limited pieces).

-This of course is an extreme example, but you get the idea.
-Startups can generate demant when they use unconventional marketing tactiques (lateral vs. linear thinking), oblique (indirect vs. direct promotion) and centered on making other people feel good about themselves (the iPhone could have never scaled at that premium price if it was only a smartphone).
+This, of course, is an extreme example, but you get the idea.
+Startups can generate demand when they use unconventional marketing tactics (lateral vs. linear thinking), oblique (indirect vs. direct promotion), and centered on making other people feel good about themselves (the iPhone could have never scaled at that premium price if it was only a smartphone).